 For example, if a drop in estrogen is rapid, such as right before a menstrual cycle, the likelihood of developing a migraine episode increases.

-The review also concluded that not all women experience the same effect, and more research is needed to examine these differences.
+The review also concluded that not all people experience the same effect, and more research is needed to examine these differences.

 Hormonal changes in pregnancy have a similar effect.
 During pregnancy, estrogen levels increase, and most people experience fewer migraine attacks.
-However, after pregnancy, estrogen levels drop, and headaches can return.
+However, after pregnancy, estrogen levels drop, and episodes can return.